Augmented Reality (AR) – The integration of digital information into a user’s view of the real world.

 Virtual Reality (VR) – A computer-generated simulation of a 3D environment.

-360° video is not the only way to create immersive stories and experiences.
+360° media is not the only way to create immersive stories and experiences.
 In fact, the VR world is wide open for experimentation and innovation!
 Some tools, like Vizor and A-frame, let you create virtual (digital) shapes and worlds to view in VR.
 Others help you create interactive elements for 360° photos and video.
 Tools like Aurasma allow you to step into augmented reality.
 Check out some of the tools below to dive further into telling stories with virtual, augmented, and mixed reality.

 Global Nomads Group Virtual Reality Lab – Video resources for experiencing VR content and connecting with other classrooms with the goal of sparking curiosity and cultivating empathy.